Extremality of families of sets: Introduction and preliminaries

-The extremality model based on set-valued perturbations in Definition~\ref{D1.4} has proved to be useful when dealing with multiobjective optimization problems with general preference relations.
-In this paper, we revisit and refine this model, making it more flexible and, at the same time, simpler.
-We allow perturbations (deformations) of the given sets $\Omega_1,\ldots,\Omega_n$ to be chosen from the given nonempty families of arbitrary sets $\Xi_i$ $(i=1,\ldots,n)$.
-As a consequence, there is no need to employ \SVM s $S_1,\ldots,S_n$ and auxiliary spaces $M_1,\ldots,M_n$.
-We make no assumptions on the number of members in $\Xi_i$: it can range from a single set to an infinite (possibly uncountable) number of sets.
-Unlike the setting of Definition~\ref{D1.4}, we do not require that $\Omega_i\in\Xi_i$.
-The resulting more general model is applicable to a wider range of variational problems.
+In this paper, we refine the model in Definition~\ref{D1.4} and Theorem~\ref{T1.3} making it more flexible and, at the same time, simpler.
+Instead of the \SVM s $S_1,\ldots,S_n$, we consider collections of families of arbitrary sets and prove a corresponding extremal principle.
+The resulting more general model is applicable to a wider range of variational problems, weakens their assumptions and streamlines the proofs.